Skip to main content

 Written by Aël Guégan

-Updated over a week ago
+Updated over a year ago

-How does this feature work?
+How does this feature work?🧐

-• Majors: 111 UMG labels, 43 Sony labels, and 51 Warner labels
+• Majors: 111 UMG labels, 43 Sony labels, and 51 Warner labels.

-• Indie labels: over 23,000 indies, including 17 parent companies like BMG, Believe, or Concord, who collectively own 254 labels
+• Indie labels: over 23,000 indies, including 17 parent companies like BMG, Believe, or Concord, who collectively own 254 labels.

-• Self-released: artist-owned labels
+• Self-released: artist-owned labels.

 Any remaining labels are automatically tagged as "unknown" and are subject to future enrichment as we are constantly working to improve our "self-releasing" tagging and overall architecture.